WanluLiuLab/scAtlasVAE/docs/source/gex_transfer.rst

   # Load the data
   query_adata = scatlasvae.read_h5ad("query_adata.h5ad")

-The `adata` is a :class:`anndata.AnnData` object with raw GEX count matrix stored in adata.X.
+The :code:`adata` is a :class:`anndata.AnnData` object with raw GEX count matrix stored in adata.X.
 To transfer the GEX data, we first need to build a VAE model with previously trained model parameters weights.